-A paper authored by researchers from McLean Hospital has determined that esketamine, a nasal spray to treat severe depression, is currently too expensive for widespread use.
+A paper authored by researchers from McLean Hospital examines the feasibility of esketamine, a nasal spray to treat severe depression.
 Titled “Cost-Effectiveness of Esketamine Nasal Spray for Patients With Treatment-Resistant Depression in the United States,” the paper was published on July 7 in Psychiatric Services.

 The study compared the costs and benefits of esketamine, an antidepressant approved by the U.S. Food and Drug Administration (FDA) last year for use in treatment-resistant major depressive disorder.
 Unlike ketamine, a drug delivered intravenously to treat severe depression, esketamine is a nasal spray.